 This article gives you a complete overview of StrengthLog’s back and triceps workout routine for bodybuilding.
-It is one of many premium workouts in the StrengthLog app, and you can download it for free using the links below.
+It is one of many premium workouts in the StrengthLog workout tracker, and you can download it for free using the links below.

 The Importance of a Big Back in Bodybuilding